UCL Institute of Archaeology: Publications

 Current Institute of Archaeology undergraduate students produce Artifact magazine (available online).Public Archaeology is a journal sponsored by the institute, launched in 2000 as an international peer-reviewed journal with a focus on the issues of cultural heritage, community archaeology and archaeological practice as it relates to wider civil and governmental concerns.
-The journal was originally edited by Neal Ascherson; it is now edited by Tim Schadla-Hall.
+The journal was originally edited by Neal Ascherson and then by Tim Schadla-Hall.
 Issued quarterly, it was published by James & James Science Publishers until 2007, when the publishing rights were purchased by Maney Publishing.

 Research divisions

 The Centre for Applied Archaeology (CAA) is a research and support division within UCL's Institute of Archaeology which offers professional advice, support and training in cultural resource management, archaeology, conservation, interpretation and project management.
 Archaeology South-East (ASE) is the contracts division of the Centre for Applied Archaeology and offers services in all areas of archaeological practice.

 The International Centre for Chinese Heritage and Archaeology, based at the institute, is a joint association between the School for Archaeology and Museology of Peking University and UCL's Institute of Archaeology.